 Well, first it’s important to understand the terminology.
 When we talk about update on HostingCanada.org, it refers to a measure of how consistent the hosting provider’s services are.
 The statistic is presented as a percentage to indicate the overall time that the hosting provider is online and functioning normally.

 For example, HostPapa has performed with 97.6% uptime from Montreal testing locations.
 This means that in all of the data we’ve collected in our testing, HostPapa’s services were unable for only 2.4% percent of time for Montreal users.
 The math equates to around 210 hours of downtime over the course of a year.

 When gauging uptime performance, even a fraction of a percentage point can make a significant difference to your website’s availability.
-At HostingCandada, we consider uptime metrics of over 98% to be strong, with anything below that classified as poor.
+We consider uptime metrics of over 98% to be strong, with anything below that classified as poor.
 The very best hosting companies guarantee 99% uptime or else will refund you some of your payments if that expectation is not met.

 Keep in mind that your website’s end users may seem some variation in response times due to a variety of factors, including local network speed, browser behavior, and server traffic.
 Overall, HostPapa’s loadtime speeds performed rather poorly when compared to other common providers available in Canada.

 Load times that average at 2,000 milliseconds or less are considered to be high performance, as it means the end user will face very little delay when loading the webpage.
 Hosting providers with slower response times are risky to use, because your readers and customer may get annoyed with the delays and choose to browse other sites instead.

 Overall, cloud computing costs have dropped in recent years.
 This is a result of a saturation of the market, with so many different hosting providers offering similar services.